 When you do have positions that you’re looking to fill, use social media as one tool in your recruiting toolbox.
 When developing your strategy, it’s important to remember the benefits social media can add.

 First, be sure that your profile pages on each platform are up-to-date.
 A completed brand page will show up on search results and will be the first place where jobseekers go when they find out about openings – or to look for positions.

 Use social media to actively find potential applicants.
 Some of your strongest candidates may not even be looking for a job, so use the tools available to you to find them.

 Filters on LinkedIn can help you search by for candidates by location, current or past company, years of experience, or other factors.
 Hashtags can help you find conversations relevant to your industry, the type of position, or the education or experience you’re looking for in an employee.

-If you do find strong possibilities, reach out to them with a personal touch, not a cut and paste message that is sent to everyone.
+If you do find strong possibilities, reach out to them with a personal touch, not a copy-paste message that is sent to everyone.
 Personalize it by, for instance, mentioning why you think they make a great fit for your position and your business.

 But there are ways to use social media as part of your qualifying process.
 A face-to-face interview is always a good step to follow when you are interested in an applicant.